 Thankfully, those suffering from chronophobia and other specific phobias generally respond well to treatment.
 Psychotherapy is the first line of treatment and seeks to help an individual to change irrational thought patterns.
 Cognitive behavioral therapy, a type of treatment that helps a person change negative thought patterns, is often used in the treatment of chronophobia.
 Hypnotherapy can be another treatment option, and finally, in some cases, medication may also be prescribed.

 The fact of the matter is that we are all ruled by time.
 Some of us rebel against time restraints and constrictions with a blatant lack of regard for deadlines and scheduled appointments.
 Some of us are used to it and comply accordingly.
-Most people are contemplative about the passage of time as it relates to life and mortality without it impairing their level of functioning.
+Most people are contemplative about the passage of time as it relates to life and mortality without impairing their functioning level.

 However, those with chronophobia are incapacitated by fears, which only serve to be heightened by the sounds of seconds ticking away, the numerous blinking clocks encountered daily, and events that mark the passing of time, such as anniversaries and graduations.
 When these fears take over our thoughts, consulting with a professional therapist is a great first step toward overcoming the issues.